Based in | Germany |

 Mailbox.org is a product of Heinlein Support GmbH, based in Berlin, Germany.
 The email service is based on an earlier product, which was redesigned and rebranded as Mailbox.org for its 2014 relaunch.
 The service is privately funded and debt-free, protecting it from influence by outside investors.
 (Note that this is not the case with some other secure email providers, as we covered in the ProtonMail review.)

 While Germany is generally considered one of the better places to base a secure mail service, the country is a party to the 14 Eyes intelligence agreement.
-The German Federal Intelligence Service reportedly cooperates with the United States National Security Agency (NSA) in surveillance matters.
+The German Federal Intelligence Service reportedly cooperates with the United States National Security Agency (NSA) in digital surveillance.
 This may be worth considering depending on your threat model.

 Despite this, Germany seems to be a popular location for email providers, as Posteo and Tutanota are also based here.